 - Disney Acid Sequence: Capcom seemed determined to outdo Disney themselves with their interpretation of the "Friend like Me" sequence.

-- Edible Ammunition: Apples can be thrown at enemies, but it only stuns them.
+- Edible Ammunition: Apples can be thrown at enemies.
+It will defeat small ones, but guards will only be stunned.

 - The Goomba: Those little birds that are covered in upside down pots.
 Some of them even have wings, but they're all weak enough to be defeated by apples.